iamgreaser/sackit/README.txt

 - Tiny bit of +/- 1 per channel noise.
 - Volume ramping isn't quite right.
 - Haven't quite got the right Amiga base clock, so slides tend to be off slightly.
+  - This has been improved, but still gets it wrong every now and then.
 - Vibrato works perfectly where it doesn't retrigger, at least wrt linear slides.
 - IT214 decompression is not implemented yet.
 (I've done it before, don't worry!)
 - Sanity checks are lacking - it's pretty easy to crash it.